Xōchipilli: Entheogen connection

-It has been suggested by Wasson, Schultes, and Hofmann that the statue of Xochipilli represents a figure in the throes of entheogenic ecstasy.
+Robert Gordon Wasson, Richard Evans Schultes, and Albert Hofmann suggest that the statue of Xōchipilli represents a figure in the throes of entheogenic ecstasy.
 The position and expression of the body, in combination with the very clear representations of hallucinogenic plants which are known to have been used in sacred contexts by the Aztec support this interpretation.
 The statue appears to have hugely dilated pupils, suggesting an effect of hallucinogenic mushrooms.

-Wasson says that in the statue's depiction Xochipilli "is absorbed by temicxoch, 'dream flowers', as the Nahua say describing the awesome experience that follows the ingestion of an entheogen.
-I can think of nothing like it in the long and rich history of European art: Xochipilli absorbed in temicxoch".
+Wasson says that in the statue's depiction Xōchipilli "is absorbed by temicxoch, 'dream flowers', as the Nahua say describing the awesome experience that follows the ingestion of an entheogen.
+I can think of nothing like it in the long and rich history of European art: Xōchipilli absorbed in temicxoch.